Buffalo Sabres & Nashville Predators Make Minor Trade

 Even with all the increased competition for final roster spots in the Sabres lineup, Baptiste was hoping to crack the roster this year.
 This offseason, Sabres General Manager Jason Botterill brought in Jeff Skinner, Conor Sheary, Tage Thompson, Patrik Berglund, and Vladimir Sobotka.
 The GM is clearly on a mission to turn around his last-place team.

-Both player’s time had expired with their organization.
+Both players’ time had expired with their organization.
 In the short term, the Amerks lose a top forward, making it a bad deal for them.
 Their gain is another right shot defenseman who, if he can up his game, fills a much-needed role for the franchise.
 Both players will be restricted free agents after this season.

 Sometimes players need a fresh perspective with new scenery.
 This looks like one of those trades that doesn’t move the needle much in either direction.
 Baptiste and Dougherty could flourish on their new teams with new teammates.
 Time will tell, but for now, it seems like a fair deal for both sides.